 We are excited to highlight the stories of some of our PEEP participants across the nation who are striving to attend graduate and health professional programs.
-This 2020-2021 Cohort consisted of 60 participants; half were from California and the rest from across the United States!
+This 2022 Cohort consisted of 42 participants scattered across the nations.

 Career: Physician Assistant